top of page

 Lorna Rhodes

-Lorna Rhodes is professor of anthropology at the University of Washington.
+Lorna Rhodes is a professor of anthropology at the University of Washington.
 She has conducted ethnographic research in Washington state prisons and is the author of Total Confinement: Madness and Reason in the Maximum Security Prison (2004) and Changing the Subject: Conversation in Supermax (2005).

 David A. J. Richards